TatiGarrido/Doge-Dog-Day-Care/README.md

  ### Forking the GitHub Repository

- Forking a repository allow the developers to view and/or make changes without affecting the original repository.
-To fork this repository follow the steps:
+ Forking a repository allows the developers to view and/or make changes without affecting the original repository.
+To fork this repository, follow the steps:

  1- Log in and find the [the Repositoty](https://github.com/TatiGarrido/Doge-Dog-Day-Care/) 2- Click on the button fork on the top, left of the page to create a copy of the repository.

  ### Making a Local Clone

- To clone a repository follow the steps:
+ To clone a repository, follow the steps:

- 1- Log into GitHub and locate the repository.
+ 1. Log into GitHub and locate the repository.
- 2- By the green Gitpod button click on "code" and copy the URL link.
+ 2. By the green Gitpod button, click on "code" and copy the URL link.
- 3-Open your IDE terminal.
+ 3. Open your IDE terminal.
- 4-Change the current working directory.
+ 4. Change the current working directory.
- 5- Type git clone, past the URL and add a name for the clone.
+ 5. Type git clone, past the URL and add a name for the clone.
- 6- Press enter and the clone will be created.
+ 6. Press enter and the clone will be created.

   ![Clone Page](documentation/clone.png)